 Blue Ocean Strategy: How to Create Uncontested Market Space and Make Competition Irrelevant [Chan Kim, Renée Mauborgne]

 The new strategy implies a cost reduction while consequently increasing the purchase value.
 Kim and Mauborgne completely invert the generally accepted concept that value innovation is created only when the entire variables system of a company – utility, cost, price – is coherently integrated, which presumes a cost increase for any value growth of the product.
-In this way „the value innovation is more than innovation” as, instead of beating the competition, you focus on making it irrelevant by creating „a leap in value for buyers and your company”, correlated with the strategy of the entire system of organizational activities.
+In this way, „the value innovation is more than innovation” as, instead of beating the competition, you focus on making it irrelevant by creating „a leap in value for buyers and your company”, correlated with the strategy of the entire system of organizational activities.

-At first sight the concepts presented seem to be common sense – ideal theoretical concepts, the dream of any entrepreneur: to create a differentiated product that addresses a new consumer segment „stealing” at the same time users of alternative products (positioned above or beyond theirs), with low costs and high value for consumers – the authors go beyond the conceptual part, building a structure to analyze the market, the consumers, your own business, creating a pattern for developing a new strategy, enforced by precise examples, which will inspire the reader to re-think her own strategy, to look for new strategic options and why not, discover her own „blue ocean”.
+At first sight, the concepts presented seem to be common sense – ideal theoretical concepts, the dream of any entrepreneur: to create a differentiated product that addresses a new consumer segment „stealing” at the same time users of alternative products (positioned above or beyond theirs), with low costs and high value for consumers – the authors go beyond the conceptual part, building a structure to analyze the market, the consumers, your own business, creating a pattern for developing a new strategy, enforced by specific examples, which will inspire the reader to re-think her own design, to look for new strategic options and why not, discover her own „blue ocean”.